dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 [!code-csharp-interactive[logical exclusive OR](~/samples/csharp/language-reference/operators/BooleanLogicalOperators.cs#Xor)]

-For operands of [integral numeric types](../builtin-types/integral-numeric-types.md), the `^` operator computes the [bitwise logical exclusive OR](bitwise-and-shift-operators.md#logical-exclusive-or-operator-) of its operands.
+For operands of the [integral numeric types](../builtin-types/integral-numeric-types.md), the `^` operator computes the [bitwise logical exclusive OR](bitwise-and-shift-operators.md#logical-exclusive-or-operator-) of its operands.

 ## Logical OR operator |